You are here

 Course Instructor: Francisca Goldsmith

-Infopeople is offering free, open enrollment in a series of six modules designed to help California public library information and reference staff answer:
+Infopeople has updated and revised this free, open enrollment series of six modules designed to help you answer:

-- What are the nuts and bolts of the Affordable Care Act and the enrollment process?
+- What are the nuts and bolts of the Affordable Care Act and what are the strategic goals developed by California healthcare policy makers and practitioners for 2014?

 - Why should I seek collaboration opportunities with clinics, hospitals, county social services and other local resources?